 EDIT, August 7, 2019: The following communication was posted publicly this morning.
 Someone sent me a screenshot and I also read it personally.
 It is this kind of protection that enables ongoing abuse.

 EDIT: The following are screenshots of the texts sent by Mr. Hostetler, as the pastor of the young woman he is texting.
 The texts that the author of the above comments states he sees no lustful thoughts in.
 That may be up for debate.
 It should be noted that I do not say there are lustful thoughts.
 I refer to emotional affairs and communicating in a way that is not becoming a believer or a leader in such a relationship.

-EDIT (Other comments): In the event that Mr. Shirk referred to my referencing Mr. Hostetler as a leader – since I’ve heard that is all lies too – I will address on what grounds I call him that.
-For one, that’s how people still see him so he’s doing something that makes them believe he is a leader/preacher.
-As evidence, his brother Daryl and his wife had a 25 year anniversary in June of this year and had their vow renewals with a Sunday afternoon service and Danny preached.
+EDIT (Other comments): I’ve heard that referencing Mr. Hostetler as a leader is all lies too, but he’s doing something ‘leadership-like’ as that is how people still see him.
+As evidence, his brother Daryl and his wife had a 25 year anniversary in June of this year (2019) and had their vow renewals with a Sunday afternoon service and Danny preached.
 That tends to lead people to believe he is a pastor or some spiritual leader.
 Besides that recent event, I am told he still preached back when he sent these texts.
 If you preach, you better consider yourself a leader.
 If you don’t, that’s already a problem.
 Preachers have incredible influence. .